electrode-io/electrode-native/docs/cli/create-container.md

-**Creates a new Native or JS only container**

-This command can be used to create a `Container` locally, for development, debugging and experimentation purposes.
-If you instead want to create a container that gets published, so that your native application team can use it, you should instead use one of the `Cauldron` commands to add your `MiniApp(s)` to a given native application version in the `Cauldron`, which will in turn trigger the generation and publication of a `Container`.
-Check out `ern cauldron add miniapp` for more details.

-### Command

-#### `ern create-container`

-This will create a new container, locally to the workstation.
-For Android, in addition of being generated, the `Container` will also get published to your local Maven repository.

-#### `ern create-container --version/-v <version>`

-Specify the `version` to use for the Container.
-The version should comply with the form `x.y.z` where x, y and z are integers (for example `version=1.2.30`)
-If you don't provide an explicit version, the default version `1.0.0` will be used.

-#### `ern create-container --jsOnly/--js`

-This will create a JavaScript only container (a.k.a MiniApps composite).
-If not specified, a full native container (including the JS bundle containing all MiniApps) will be generated.

-#### `ern create-container --decriptor/-d <descriptor>`

-This will create a new container including all the `MiniApps` listed in the `Cauldron` for the given `complete native application descriptor`.
-This is useful if you want to locally generate a container that mirrors the one of a given native application version.

-#### `ern create-container --miniapps/-m <miniapps>`

-This will create a new custom container including all the given `MiniApps`.
-The `MiniApps` passed to this command can be any valid `yarn` package format (you can even use git and/or file scheme).

-#### `ern create-container --dependencies/-deps <dependencies>`

-This will inject the provided extra native dependencies in your locally generated container.
-This option can only be used when generating a container that is not JS only (`--js` switch), nor based on a native application version from Cauldron (`--descriptor` option).
-For the latter, if you want to add extra native dependencies to your container, that are not listed as dependencies of any of the `MiniApps`, you can instead use `ern cauldron add dependencies` command to add the extra native dependencies directly in the native application version stored in Cauldron.
-You can only provided published dependencies to this command (i.e you cannot use git or file package descriptors for reffering to the dependencies).

-#### `ern create-container --platform/-p <android|ios>`

-Specify the target platform for this container.
-If not explicitely provided, the command will prompt you to choose between `ios` and `android` platform before execution.

-#### `ern create-container --outDir/-o <directory>`

-Specify the output directory where the container generated project should be stored upon creation.
-If not provided, the container will be generated in the default platform directory `~/.ern/containergen/out`.
+## `ern create-container`
+#### Description
+* Create a new container (native or JavaScript only) locally to the workstation

+#### Syntax
+`ern create-container`

+**Options**

+`--version/-v <version>`

+* Specify the version to use for the Container
+* The version must be in the format: `x.y.z` where x, y and z are integers.
+For example `version=1.2.30`.
+* **Default**  If you don't provide an explicit version, the default version 1.0.0 is used.

+`--jsOnly/--js`

+* Create a JavaScript-only container
+* A JavaScript-only container is also known as a *MiniApps composite*.
+* **Default**  If this option is not used, a full native container including the JavaScript bundle containing all MiniApps, is generated.

+`--decriptor/-d <descriptor>`

+* Create a new container including all the MiniApps listed in the Cauldron for the given *complete native application descriptor*
+* Use this option if you want to locally generate a container that mirrors the container of a given native application version.

+`--miniapps/-m <miniapps>`

+* Create a new custom container including all the given MiniApps
+* The MiniApps passed to this command can be a valid Yarn package format or a Git format or file scheme.

+`--dependencies/-deps <dependencies>`

+* Inject the provided extra native dependencies in your locally generated container
+* This option can only be used when generating a container that is not JavaScript only (`--js` switch), or based on a native application version from Cauldron (`--descriptor` option).
+For the latter, if you want to add extra native dependencies to your container that are not listed as dependencies of any of the MiniApps, you can instead use the `ern cauldron add dependencies` command to add the extra native dependencies directly in the native application version stored in Cauldron.
+You can only provide published dependencies to this command.
+You cannot use the Git or file package descriptors for referring to the dependencies.

+`--platform/-p <android|ios>`

+* Specify the target platform for this container
+* If not explicitely provided, the command prompts you to choose between the iOS or the Android platform before execution.

+`--outDir/-o <directory>`

+* Specify the output directory where the container generated project should be stored upon creation
+* **Default**  If this option is not provided, the container is generated in the default platform directory `~/.ern/containergen/out`.

+#### Remarks
+* The `ern create-container` command can be used to create a container locally, for development, debugging and experimentation purposes.
+* To create a container that is published so that your native application team can use the container, you should use one of the Cauldron commands to add your MiniApps to a specified native application version in the Cauldron, which will trigger the generation and publication of a Container.
+See *Related commands*.
+* For Android OS, the Container is also published to your local Maven repository.

+#### Related commands
+ `ern cauldron add miniapp` | Add one or more MiniApps to a non-released native application version in a Cauldron